nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/events-and-messages/nuxeo-stream.md

 The underlying Log solution relies on:

 - either on [Chronicle Queue](https://github.com/OpenHFT/Chronicle-Queue) which is a high-performance off-Heap queue library.
-There is no broker to install, it relies entirely on OS memory mapped file (the storage is limited by disk capacity).
+There is no broker to install, it relies entirely on OS memory-mapped file (the storage is limited by disk capacity).
 - either on [Apache Kafka](https://kafka.apache.org/) which is a distributed streaming platform.

 The Chronicle Queue implementation can be used when producers and consumers are on the same node, **for distributed support and fault tolerance Kafka is required**.

 Please visit the [Kafka page]({{page page='kafka'}}) for more information.

-&nbsp;

 ## Nuxeo Stream Services